EpsilonForge/EMForge/readme.md

 The [EpsilonForge](www.EpsilonForge.com) is a startup company, in the process of spinning off from research activities at the University of Buenos Aires and CONICET.
 It constitutes a vehicle to provide funding for software development, support, consulting, and training activities in the area of electromagnetic simulation.

-Our core value is that of easing engineering innovation trough cost-effective simulation software and associated services.
+Our core value lies in facilitating engineering innovation through cost-effective simulation software and services

 [Check out our website](https://www.epsilonforge.com/) for more information.